paulsohn/toy-advanced-submodule/README.md

     update = none # optional
 ```

-In our submodule structure, 'branch following' is realized by a submodule without `submodule.<submodule_name>.update` and with `submodule.<submodule_name>.branch` specified, and 'tag/commit pinning' is realized by a submodule with `submodule.<submodule_name>.update = none` specified.
+In our submodule structure, 'branch tracking' is realized by a submodule without `submodule.<submodule_name>.update` and with `submodule.<submodule_name>.branch` specified, and 'tag/commit pinning' is realized by a submodule with `submodule.<submodule_name>.update = none` specified.

 ## Cloning the repository